DataDog/datadog-agent/docs/trace-agent/README.md

 ## Run on macOS

-The APM agent (aka Trace Agent) isn't part of the macOS Datadog Agent yet and it needs to be run manually, on the side.
+The Trace Agent isn't part of the macOS Datadog Agent yet and it needs to be run manually, on the side.

 - Have the [macOS Agent](https://app.datadoghq.com/account/settings#agent/mac) installed.